 Pillar 3a deposits are tax-deductible, as are purchases of additional occupational pension benefits (pillar 2) to fill gaps in your retirement provision.

-Note on pillar 3a: employees with an occupational pension can deduct a maximum of 6,768 francs for 2018.
+Note on pillar 3a: employees with an occupational pension can deduct a maximum of 6,883 francs.

 Deducting alimony and child support